(This post originally appeared at Christine Keys on August 11, 2017.)

 - For nighttime feedings, bring everything into your bedroom.
 Use a cooler or get a mini fridge to keep milk cool and bring the bottle warmer (or get an extra one!) into your bedroom.

 - Prop the bottles.
 You might receive some backlash from other moms for doing this, but you gotta do what you gotta do.
 I propped my girls in the Twinz Pillow.
+It is a double nursing pillow, but it is also essentially a double boppy.
 You can also just use two boppies or put them in a bouncer, swing, or car seat.
-I would prop their bottles and make my toddler breakfast, and then be free to interact with them when they were done with their bottles.
+I would prop their bottles and make my toddler breakfast and get him ready for pre school.
+Then, when they were done with their bottles, I was free to play and interact with them.

 Read about Christine’s journey with breastfeeding and why she ultimately chose to formula feed here.